Anthony Anaya-Gorman

 Yá'át'ééh!

-I’m Anthony and I am an actor based out of New York City.
 I studied at the William Esper Studio under John Frey and David Newer.

 After a couple years in college, I decided to travel around the world with Up with People (UWP) where I performed in several of the front line dances.
 Additionally, proving my leadership and theatre knowledge during my Assistant Stage Manager internship with UWP, I was asked to assist the show team during my student tour when the technical manager had to part the tour early.
 Enjoying the world travel and engaging in intercultural exchange, I continued to travel with Up with People as their Lighting Technician Supervisor across 12 countries.